focus-trap/focus-trap-react/.changeset/wet-cows-drive.md

 'focus-trap-react': patch
 ---

-chore: adds a format:watch script for running Prettier in watch mode
+Adds a format:watch script for running Prettier in watch mode